 SA Objective SEA General Theme Decision making criteria/prompting questions access by means other than a private car to a range of community services and facilities.
-Will the allocation/policy/strategic action affect public transport, walking and cycling?
-Does the policy/allocation/strategic action relate to Local Green Space?
-Will routes be functional and accessible for all?
+Will the allocation/policy/strategic action affect public transport, wal Does the policy/allocation/strategic action relate to Local Green Space Will routes be functional and accessible for all?
 Will routes be safe and attractive public spaces?
-Does it consider the needs of the most vulnerable users first: pedestrians, then cyclists, then public transport users, specialist vehicles like ambulances and finally other motor vehicles?
-Will it support the retention of key facilities and services ensuring that local needs are met locally wherever possible or alternative sustainable access is provided?
+Does it consider the needs of the most vulnerable users first: pedestrusers, specialist vehicles like ambulances and finally other motor veh Will it support the retention of key facilities and services ensuring that possible or alternative sustainable access is provided?
 SOC7: To build community identity, improve social welfare and reduce crime and anti-social activity.
 Population and human health.
 Inclusive communities.
 Does the policy/allocation/strategic action relate to: Designing out crime?
 Designing in community safety?
 An inclusive environment?
 Robust structure and identity?
 Interaction with other uses positively?
 Avoiding opportunities for conflict?
 ECO1: To support a flourishing and sustainable economy and improve economic performance in rural areas.
 Economic activity.
-Will it provide the spaces and infrastructure to support self-employment opportunities and business start-up?
-Will it support existing business viability and local employment growth?
-Does it contribute to a thriving rural community?
+Will it provide the spaces and infrastructure to support self-employm Will it support existing business viability and local employment growt Does it contribute to a thriving rural community?
 Does it contribute to a prosperous rural community?
 ECO2: To ensure the economy actively contributes to social and environmental well-being.
 Economic activity.
 Population and human health.
-Inclusive communities How does the policy/allocation/strategic action affect 'Social Capital'?
-Skills development Community cohesion Amenity Job provision Quality of life How does it affect 'Low Carbon'?
+Inclusive communities How does the policy/allocation/strategic action affect 'Social Capital' Skills development Community cohesion Amenity Job provision Quality of life How does it affect 'Low Carbon'?
 Innovation Resource efficiency How does it affect 'Natural Capital'?
 Landscape Biodiversity ECO3: To offer opportunities for Tourism and recreation in a way that helps the economy, society and the environment.
 Economic activity.
 Population and human health.
 Inclusive communities.
 Does the policy/allocation/strategic action affect: Sustainable tourism.
 Responsible tourism.
 Does it: Promote enjoyment and understanding of the Broads?
 Raise awareness of the Broads as a special destination?
 Drive up the quality of the visitor experience?
-Strengthen tourism performance across the whole Broads area?
-Maintain the Broads' position as a premier inland boating destination in the UK?
-Respect the sensitive environment of the Broads?
-Provide the right conditions for successful tourism businesses?
+Strengthen tourism performance across the whole Broads are Maintain the Broads' position as a premier inland boating des Respect the sensitive environment of the Broads?
+Provide the right conditions for successful tourism businesses valking and cycling? bace?